 consumption & social impact

-Japan's precious ancient intelligence and cultural history warmly welcomes your curiosity.
+Japan's precious ancient intelligence and cultural history warmly welcome your curiosity.
 Ever wonder how have your desire to visit and experience Japan impact this beautiful country?

 Since then, TAKETOMBO travels throughout Japan exploring the many forgotten towns and deep-diving into various traditional craft culture.
 These journeys have led to connections with many artisans, old and young, relentlessly working towards a common goal: to sustain the humble legacy and pave new future for Japanese crafts.

-To further tells genuine stories and provide access to artisans' work, GOENNE has been established.
-A pop-up channel that provides our readers the opportunity to own a piece of the story.
-The dedication to sustain family heritage, the pride in utilitarian craftsmanship, and embracing what nature endows - these become the basis of curation for Goenne.
+To further tells genuine stories and provide access to artisans' work, GOENNE was established.
+A pop-up channel that provides our readers the opportunity to own a piece of the story and contribute to supporting small heritage craft businesses in rural areas with limited domestic attention and no reach to global market .

 Serendipity will lead the way.